 - Preheat the oven to 350°F (177°C).
-Line an 8 or 9-inch square baking pan with parchment paper with enough overhang on the sides to easily remove the bars from the pan.
+Line an 8-inch or 9-inch square baking pan with parchment paper with enough overhang on the sides to easily remove the bars from the pan.
 Set aside.

-- Using a handheld or stand mixer fitted with a paddle attachment, beat the butter on high speed until smooth and creamy - about 1 minute.
+- Using a handheld or stand mixer fitted with a paddle attachment, beat the butter on high speed until smooth and creamy—about 1 minute.
 Add the flour, sugar, salt, egg yolk, and vanilla extract and beat on high speed for 2 minutes until crumbly.
 Get your hands in there to make the dough come together.
 Press tightly into prepared pan.
 Press pretzel pieces evenly on top.
 Bake for 20 minutes.
 Allow to cool completely before adding the caramel (I stick it in the refrigerator to speed this up).

-- Prepare caramel and wait for it to cool until it slightly thickens.
+- Prepare the salted caramel and wait for it to cool until it slightly thickens.
 Pour/spoon over crust.
 Allow to cool and set completely before topping with chocolate.
 Again, I stick it in the refrigerator to speed it up.